-This means that calculating expected losses is a complex exercise that requires a substantial level of judgement and estimation, which has become even more evident given the uncertainties surrounding the development of the Covid-19 pandemic and the related containment measures.
+This means that calculating expected losses is a complex exercise that requires a substantial level of judgement and estimation.
 Specifically:

 - the calculation of the significant deterioration in credit risk with respect to the date of initial recognition of the exposure ("SICR") is based on the identification of adequate qualitative and quantitative criteria, which also consider forward-looking information.
 Therefore, it cannot be ruled out that the use of different criteria may lead to the definition of a different scope of exposures to be classified as Stage 2, with a consequent impact on the expected losses to recognise in the financial statements; - the outcome of the impairment model must reflect an objective estimate of the expected loss, obtained by evaluating a range of possible results.
-This implies the need to identify possible scenarios, based on assumptions of future economic conditions, to which the relative probabilities of occurrence are associated.
+This implies the need to identify possible scenarios, based on assumptions on future economic conditions, to which the relative probabilities of occurrence are associated.
 The selection of different scenarios and probabilities of occurrence, as well as changes in the set of macroeconomic variables to be considered in the forecast time horizon, could have significant effects on the calculation of expected losses.
 In order to appreciate the impact on the expected losses resulting from the selection of different macroeconomic scenarios, in the section on credit risk in Part E of these Notes, a sensitivity analysis is provided of the expected losses relating to performing loans to customers; - the calculation of expected losses requires the use of estimation models: - for cash flows that individual debtors (or portfolios of debtors that are similar in terms of risk) are expected to be able to generate in order to satisfy, in whole or in part, the obligations undertaken with regard to the Group.
 With regard to non-performing loans, if there are disposal plans, a multi-scenario approach needs to be adopted, estimating the cash flows recoverable from the sale, to be considered as an alternative scenario with respect to those retained recoverable from internal management ("work out"); - for recovery time; - for the estimated realisable value of property and collateral.

 Given the array of possible approaches relating to estimation models permitted by the reference international accounting standards, the use of a methodology or the selection of certain estimative parameters may have a significant influence on the valuation of the loans.
-These methods and parameters are necessarily updated through a continuous process also in light of any historic data available, in order to best represent the estimated realisable value of the credit exposure.
-For updates introduced to the measurement of expected losses, primarily addressed to incorporating the effects of the Covid-19 pandemic on credit quality, please refer to the content of the specific paragraph in the section entitled "Credit risk" contained in "Part E - Information on risks and related hedging policies" of these Notes.
+These methods and parameters are necessarily updated through a continuous process also in light of historic data available, in order to best represent the estimated realisable value of the credit exposure.
+For updates introduced in the measurement of expected losses, please refer to the paragraph "2.3 Methods for measuring expected losses" contained in the "Credit risk" Section of "Part E - Information on risks and related hedging policies" of these Notes.

-Given the above, it cannot be excluded that alternative monitoring criteria or different methodologies, parameters or assumptions in determining the recoverable value of the Group's credit exposures - influenced, however, also by possible alternative strategies for their recovery approved by the competent corporate bodies as well as by the evolution of the economic and financial context and reference regulations - may result in valuations different from those conducted for the purposes of the preparation of the consolidated financial statements as at 31 December 2021.
-It is precisely the current market context - characterised by unprecedented phenomena, such as the support measures set in place by national and supranational governments - that has required estimation models and criteria to undergo a continuous updating process, also by means of discretionary corrections, with the aim of managing to factor in the expected effects of the above-mentioned phenomena.
+Given the above, it cannot be excluded that alternative monitoring criteria or different methodologies, parameters or assumptions in determining the recoverable value of the Group's credit exposures - influenced, however, also by possible alternative strategies for their recovery approved by the competent corporate bodies as well as by the evolution of the economic and financial context and reference regulations - may result in valuations different from those conducted for the purposes of the preparation of the consolidated financial statements as at 31 December 2022.